i0gan/pwn_waf/README.md

 2. The `I0GAN` mode is a `defense mode`, which can prevent attackers from getting the shell, and can also view the attacker's interactive traffic.
 This mode is used cautiously, strictly abides by the rules of the ctf competition.
 If you violates the rules of the competition.
 The consequences are borne by yourslves.

-3. The `FORWARD` mode simply forwards the attacker's traffic to hit others, and we can capture the traffic in the middle.
+3. The `FORWARD` [Recommend] mode simply forwards the attacker's traffic to hit others, and we can capture the traffic in the middle.
 Of course, if the attacker successfully gets the flag, We can also get the flag in the log file.

 4. The `FORWARD_MUTIL` is based on `FORWARD` mode, it mainly loop get victims's host  information from `hosts.txt` file then forward attacker's traffic to victims.